LaurentColoma/TicketManager-server/README.md

 sudo ./manage.py migrate
 sudo ./manage.py runserver
 ````
-You should gets something like this at this point
+You should get something like this at this point
 ````
 /usr/local/lib/python2.7/dist-packages/psycopg2/__init__.py:144: UserWarning: The psycopg2 wheel package will be renamed from release 2.8; in order to keep installing from binary please use "pip install psycopg2-binary" instead.
 For details see: <http://initd.org/psycopg/docs/install.html#binary-install-from-pypi>.
   """)